The 7 Kinkiest films of all time (fetishes explained!)

 Is this movie a “good movie”?
-Are mustaches touching each other “Good”?
-The answer, almost without exception is NO. The acting in this is pretty bunk and it’s basically a reason to have some kinky sex scenes and put on a voyeurism exhibition.
+Are two mustaches touching each other “Good”?
+The answer, almost without exception, is NO. The acting in this is pretty bunk and it’s basically a reason to have some kinky sex scenes and put on a voyeurism exhibition.

 I’m not complaining.

-The plot is so simple I’m eating waffles and working on my bomb blue prints while I type this.
-Stone’s character moves into a new, prestigious apartment building.
-Everything is swanky and top dollar.
-But- oh my!- someone has installed video cameras in all the rooms of every apartment and spends all their time watching the tenets.
+Stone’s character moves into a new and swanky apartment building.
+Everything is posh and top dollar.
+But -oh my!- someone has installed video cameras in all the rooms of every apartment and spends all their time watching the tenets and jerking off.
 To make it all the more “wacky”, there have been some “mysterious” deaths in the building and, particularly, in her new apartment.

 Whatever.
-Baldwin does a lot of humping with Stone and that’s cool.
+Baldwin does a lot of humping with Stone and that’s good to go.

 In the end, this movie has little punch but addresses a VERY popular fetish that many of us have yet come to acknowledge.

 When I said a popular form of fetish that many of us have…I wasn’t talking about Erotophonophilia, or an intense sexual desire to murder people.
 I guess some of you probably do have this, and good luck with that.
 You’ve probably heard of some other infamous sicko’s that shared this (your?) proclivity ie. Ted Bundy and Jeffery Dahmer.

 However, in Sliver the primary fetish being explored is that of Voyeurism.
 They start it out with a tribute to the “old school” voyeur when while at a home warming party, they spot a couple in an adjacent building humping and everyone takes a peek.
 Later, as the film progresses we get to see the focus of this fetish exploration: technology and today’s tech savvy voyeur.
 Cameras absolutely everywhere and someone, an unidentified culprit, can see and hear everything.